 Because we ask everyone to be a member when taking part in our events we’ve made it easy to select a way to be involved in Orienteering that suits you.
 There are two types of membership available.
 Full Membership, for those who attend events regularly and Casual Membership for occasional orienteers.

-Full Membership suits frequent participants or those who would like to be more involved.
-Benefits include:
+This suits frequent participants or those who would like to be more involved.

 - reduced event entry fees, up to half price

 - further discounts via pre-paid event fee cards (contact Helen Post)

 - discounts on Orienteering essentials via OWA's O-Shop